mthom/scryer-prolog/benches/README.md

 - [ ] Currently, the execution time to load a module is not benchmarked.
 It would be nice to have at least one benchmark for loading a module (probably a big one).
-- [ ] Adjust the benchmark execution strategy to allow queries to modify the engine state (`assertz` etc).
 - [ ] Write a new action that consumes the test and benchmark results and plots them over time and publishes a report (github pages?).